Chapter 10 Finance and procurement

 - From provincial depots, drugs and consumables are distributed to health facilities.
 Delivery would normally be expected to take place one week to one month after the placing of an order by the facility.

 The procurement process may take some time and there may be delays before the supplies arrive or services are provided.
-This is why it is important to place orders for new stock in good time.
+This is why it is important for facilities to place orders for new stock in good time.

 - Items purchased by the central tender process are called “on transversal contract”.
 If there is no transversal contract for an item, it can still be purchased by a facility using an electronic system.